real-tintin/ugglan/doc/source/drone.rst

         DataLogger
         end

-As one can see, some consumers will fetch data from the ``InputHolder``.
-This is a thread safe data structure which holds the latest input samples e.g., used by the ``StateControl`` which runs at a constant execution/sample rate i.e. to simplify the signal processing.
-Whereas the data logger only will store a sample once and uses the thread safe queue ``DataLogQueue``.
-Note that other tasks may also populate this queue.
+As one can see, the ``DataLogQueue`` maintains a thread safe queue for the producers to push to and the ``DataLogger`` to pop from.
+But it also stores the last (pushed) sample for consumers to use e.g., the ``StateControl`` which runs at a constant execution/sample rate i.e. to simplify the signal processing.
+Note, other tasks than producers may populate the queue e.g., estimated states which are useful for offline tuning of control laws.

 Note, some signals such as the ones from the pressure sensor will only be sampled at 10 Hz.
 This has to be handled by the state controller.